 Reasons Why You Should Protect An Old Domain Name

 Email is a key communication method for most businesses.
 Email addresses are tied to your domain name, like johndoe@YOURDOMAIN.com.
 Cyber criminals are on the lookout for recently expired domains.
-They will then re-register the domains.
-That’s it.
+All they need to do is re-register the domain name, and that is it.
 With no extra work, your clients will email that old domain’s email address and unknowingly provide hackers with information.

 Because domain names are relatively inexpensive, we recommend hanging onto them.
 Have the old domain redirect to your new website.
 This will protect both you and your customers.
 If you need help purchasing a new domain or setting up a redirect from an old domain to a new one, feel free to contact us by filling out the form below.
 A CourseVector technician will be happy to help.

 "Your passport to all things web."

 To contact us after hours please use the panic button.